karlvr/lunar.js/README.md

 # Lunar.js

-Lunar.js is a simple module pattern helper.
+Lunar.js is a simple Javascript module-pattern helper.
 The module pattern provides separation of scopes and a pattern for explicit coupling between modules using imports.
-Lunar supports using modules as singletons or as module instances, as well as supporting multiple instances of Lunar itself.
+Lunar supports modules as singletons or as instances, as well as creating multiple independent module contexts.

 ## Examples